Nipah virus: Singapore to conduct temperature screening at airport for flights from affected areas

 Several other countries have also implemented measures to respond to the outbreak.

-Thailand began screening passengers on Sunday at three airports that receive direct flights from West Bengal - Suvarnabhumi and Don Mueang in Bangkok, and Phuket.
+Thailand began screening passengers on Sunday at three airports that receive direct flights from West Bengal – Suvarnabhumi and Don Mueang airports in Bangkok, and Phuket airport.

 Malaysia's Health Minister Dzulkefly Ahmad said on Tuesday that the country's health security system is "robust, tested and ready".